This series of four articles on Natural Elements encompass: Fire Earth Wind and Water.

-Many things and associations come to light. (no pun intended).
+Many things and their associations come to light. (no pun intended).
 Our sphere, the rock third from the sun, Planet Earth, could not and would not be alive without fire.

-Without the sun, the earth and all living things we would not exist in our current form.
+Without the sun, the earth and all living things would not exist in our current form.
 Magma at the core of our earth is molten earth consisting of semi-melted rock, chemicals and solids.
 How scientifically fantastic it is that rocks melt!

 Molten rock in the core of the Earth is called magma.
 After it has emerged or flowed from a volcano it is called lava.
 Same thing but different names in different circumstances.

 Lava may flow to the surface of the Earth or undersea though volcanic vents as liquid rock while solidifying.
 It is a cycle, from solid rock to molten rock to solid rock again.
 Life for everything is circular, we come and go, are born and die and are born again.
 Thus it is with the cycle of life, rocks and lava.
 Over millions of years soil on the surface sinks, becomes rock then magma and over time it re-emerges as lava and then solidifies into rock again.